lkelly-dev/DudeWheresMyCar/README.md

-DudeWheresMyCar
+Dude Where's My Car?
 ===============

-Allows users to save and later find the location of their vehicle.
+A simple Android application that allows users to save and later find the location of their vehicle.